 According to VA, more than 2.7 million veterans currently receive disability benefits for hearing loss or tinnitus (i.e., ringing in the ears); however, the actual number may be even higher.
-That is, there may be additional veterans with hearing loss who are not receiving VA disability compensation.
+That is, there are most likely veterans with hearing loss who are not receiving VA disability compensation.

-How to Receive VA Disability Benefits for Hearing Loss
+How to Get VA Disability for Hearing Loss

-As mentioned above, the first step to getting VA disability benefits for hearing loss is demonstrating that you are currently diagnosed with a qualifying condition.
-VA is extremely strict about the type of diagnosis it accepts when it comes to hearing loss.
+As mentioned above, the first step to getting VA disability benefits for loss of hearing is demonstrating that you have a current diagnosis.
+VA is extremely strict about the types of diagnoses it accepts when it comes to hearing loss.

-Generally speaking, you are usually diagnosed with hearing loss when there are certain decibel levels that are lost at different frequencies of hearing, which can be determined in a regular doctor’s office.
+Generally, you are diagnosed with hearing loss when there are certain decibel levels that are lost at different frequencies of hearing, which can be determined in a regular doctor’s office.
 However, for VA purposes, veterans must undergo a hearing exam by a licensed audiologist.
-The audiologist must administer two separate tests in order for VA to accept your current diagnosis of hearing loss:
+The audiologist must administer two separate tests for VA to accept your current diagnosis of hearing loss: